clarkzjw/LEOLiveStreaming/README.md

 2024-12-24 08:54:46.489 INFO batch_runner - <module>: Video Streaming completed.
 ```

-The raw data will be available in the `figures-emulation` folder.
+The raw data will be available in the `figures` folder.

 7. Plot all the figures similar to Figure 8 to Figure 10 by